 Taking care of your newly hatched chicks or ducklings that you have rented should be a fun adventure....don't stress out!
 Important when you arrive home is to get THE SETUP - setup.
 Check out the video that is on our website, or read the instructions below.
-After you get your temperature adjusted to the correct temperature with 1" of bedding in the bottom of the tub, place the chicks or ducklings in the plastic container with some food and water and LEAVE THEM ALONE for about 2 hours to let them get adjusted to their new home.
+After you get your temperature adjusted to the correct temperature with 1" of bedding in the bottom of the tub, place the chicks or ducklings in the plastic container with some food and water.
+The cups provided will work for the chicks.
+The ducklings will need a different container for the water (something shallow enough so they can get out but sturdy enough that they cannot knock it over).
+LEAVE THEM ALONE for about 2 hours to let them get adjusted to their new home.
 When starting out with your new pet, I suggest you sit on the floor when holding them.
 The ducklings will probably like to walk around rather than be held.

 This is the housing that is necessary for the newly hatched chicks or ducklings that you are renting.
 Important is to pick a spot that is away from drafts, other household pets and direct sunlight.
 You will need a plastic tub.
 I use a 56 quart container.
 The size and depth work well for this application.
 Next is a clamp on light fixture.
 This should be clamped onto something sturdy like a table leg allowing it to be moved up or down as needed.
 The light bulb to be used is an old style incandescent bulb, not an LED or Heat Lamp.
 I use a 60 watt bulb.
 Put about 1 inch of bedding in the tub and turn on the light.
 Set the thermometer under the lamp with the lid of the container placed cockeyed on the tub.
 That is to keep the heat in.
 The desired temperature for the chicks is 90-95 degrees.
 The duckling temperature can start at 90 degrees.